 Multipollutant Air Toxic and Other Pollutant Exposure and Health Studies in High-Exposure Situations Certain special situations and micro-environments may increase the likelihood of elevated exposures to air toxics, criteria pollutants, and other pollutants such as ultrafine particles.
 Although NAAQS-related controls can be expected to reduce many pollutants in such areas, a number of other less-regulated pollutants may continue to pose health concerns.
 In addition to offering a better understanding of the sources and other factors influencing such exposures, these situations also provide opportunities for methods development for exposure and health assessment.
 Examples of such situations include exposure near ports, industrial areas or major roads, dense urban areas, and certain occupational environments.
 HEI has previously supported several studies in locations with suspected elevated concentrations of air toxics.
-The research phases of these studies are complete, and they are in the midst of the HEI review and publication process.
+The five reports have now been published (by Drs.
+Fujita, Harrison, Lioy, Smith, and Spengler).
 Based on knowledge gained from that experience, HEI will work to identify and implement multipollutant studies of exposure and health in well-documented high-exposure situations.
 Additionally, short-term peak exposures in certain situations can be high and may be masked by time-averaging; HEI will also seek opportunities for research in situations where the short-term concentrations are elevated.

 Filling Key Gaps Identified in HEI's Review of Traffic-Related Air Pollution The recently published HEI review, Special Report 17, Traffic-Related Air Pollution: A Critical Review of the Literature on Emissions, Exposure, and Health Effects (HEI 2010), has highlighted the importance of filling key gaps in research on exposure and the health of people living in proximity to major roads.
 The traffic review also highlighted the scientific need to understand the atmospheric transformations and dispersion of tailpipe emissions of air toxics and other pollutants, as well as the spatial and temporal patterns of such pollutants.
 The review also highlighted the impact of land use patterns and traffic patterns on pollutant exposure.
-Given the number of people who live in close proximity to major roads - with potential long-term exposures and health effects - the HEI Research Committee will work with sponsors and others to identify top-priority needs from this review and implement programs to meet those needs.
+Given the number of people who live in close proximity to major roads - with potential long-term exposures and health effects - the HEI Research Committee has worked with sponsors and others to identify top-priority needs from this review and implement programs to meet those needs.
 Such studies may include:

-- One or more areas of atmospheric chemistry and transformation of primary mobile-source pollutants; - Enhanced investigation of the role of traffic exposure in premature mortality and other endpoints; - The relative role of other sources including stationary sources, break and tire wear, fugitive dust, and others in such effects; and - The possibility of identifying unique "markers" for such exposures.
+- One or more areas of atmospheric chemistry and transformation of primary mobile-source pollutants; - Enhanced investigation of the role of traffic exposure in premature mortality and other endpoints; - The relative role of other sources including stationary sources, break and tire wear, fugitive dust, and others - in such effects; and - The possibility of identifying unique "markers" for such exposures.